oernster/fulcrum/README.md

 - Matrix and dual-reporting structure, drawn honestly: an authority claim records another actor (a team, a unit or an unmodelled label such as a chapter lead) asserting the right to decide for a team.
-A claimed team is contested, reads red on the maps, carries its own watched signal and opens its own repair moves: resolve the class to a single owner, or downgrade a claimant to an explicitly priced consulted dependency.
+A claimed team is contested, reads violet on the maps, carries its own watched signal and opens its own repair moves: resolve the class to a single owner, or downgrade a claimant to an explicitly priced consulted dependency.
 Claims live in the editor beside the dependency table and round-trip through JSON.
 - The board opens as the complete picture: every domain and team at once, with a click on any domain drilling straight into that section on the navigable map and a synthetic dashed Shell tier grouping a multi-company top level without asserting a modelled roof.
+Hovering a section rings it in green to show a click opens it.
 Every level of the map is playable, the top level included: "Play this level" scores the top-level units as one actor each, so dependencies between them are priced, then "Score the whole org" returns to the complete picture.
+- Both maps zoom: corner + and - chips (or the + and - keys on the focused map) step the view larger and smaller, with each drill level opening at its own fit and zooming over it, so a wide level's small type is one press from readable.
 - A live move record behind the central header button: every move to date, earlier runs marked, each showing the organisation before and after it;
   the record survives restarts and rides along in JSON export and import.